 Starting with Java JRE 1.8.0_261 (8u261), Oracle moved to using the Microsoft Visual Studio 2017 tool chain to build releases.
 This move requires changing the runtime library that JRE depends on (see the Oracle Java release notes for more information).
 Because of this change, there may be unexpected behavior when the Java UI is enabled and when Java JRE has been updated to 1.8.0_261 and later.

 Windows Server with Oracle Java JRE 1.8.0_261 (8u261)

 Please use one of the workarounds listed on this page.

 Your organization can consider the following workarounds.

 The local administrative console is completely optional in all supported versions of Protection Engine.
 It is fully functional and manageable without the console.
 You can perform all actions via the commandline that you normally would in the console.
-For information on how to do this, please see the chapter in the Implementation Guide titled "Working with the Core server only mode" or this section of the online help guide.
+For information on how to do this, look for "Enable Java UI section" of the CLI guide found in the Related Documents for each version here.
+The xml modifier command should resemble the following:

 Protection Engine 8.0 added a cloud-based console.
 You can upgrade to SPE 8.0 or newer and utilize this console to perform management tasks on the scanners